danidiaz/dep-t-advice/README.md

 arguments*.
 The same advice will work for functions with `0`, `1` or `N` arguments.

+Advices can't change the type of a function, but they might:

+- Analyze and change the values of the function's arguments.

+- Add additional effects to the function, either effects from the base monad, or effects from handlers found in the environment.

-Advices are parameterized by the constraints they require of the function:
+- Change the result value of the function.

-- The function arguments.
-"All the arguments must be showable".
-- The `DepT` environment and the base monad.
-"The environment must have a logger, and the base monad must have a `MonadIO` instance."
-- The function return type.
-"The function must return a type that is a `Monoid`."
+- Sidestep the execution of the function altogeher, providing al alternative result.

 Here's how a `printArgs` advice might be defined: